loning/universe/README.md

 - Quantum consciousness is the quantum entanglement structure between the universe and observers
 - The classicalization process produces classical knowledge and classical entropy
 - The meaning of life is to improve classicalization efficiency and achieve the dimensional transition of the overall universe
+- Destiny is calculable at the classical level, but can be changed through new entanglement of quantum consciousness with higher-dimensional information
+- Quantum entanglement represents the unity and integrity of quantum information between observers in the universe